michsethowusu/nsanku/README.md

 ## Current Progress

-We're currently at 75 sentences evaluated for each of the 43 languages across 12 models.
+We're currently at 75 sentences evaluated for each of the 43 Ghanaian languages across 12 models which is a total of 41,280 model queries.
 This is a total of  thanks to our awesome [contributors](https://github.com/GhanaNLP/nsanku?tab=readme-ov-file#contributors).
 Watch [this video](https://www.youtube.com/watch?v=R5MB4lUvCe0) to learn how to contribute.

 ## Current Results